jbcodeforce/tvpt-docs/docs/patterns/event-sourcing/index.md

 * At the microservice level, updating data and emitting event needs to be an atomic operation, to avoid inconsistency if the service crashes after the update to the datasource and before emitting the event.
 This can be done with an eventTable added to the microservice datasource and an event publisher that reads this table on a regular basis and change the state of the event once published.
 Another solution is to have a database transaction log reader or miner responsible to publish event on new row added to the log.
 * One other approach to avoid the two-phase commit and inconsistency is to use an Event Store or Event Sourcing pattern to keep track of what is done on the business entity with enough information to rebuild the data state.
 Events are becoming facts describing state changes done on the business entity.

-## Code repository

-All the microservices implementing the Reefer management solution is using event sourcing, as we use kafka with long persistence.
-The order management service is using CQRS combined with event sourcing: [https://github.com/ibm-cloud-architecture/refarch-kc-order-ms](https://github.com/ibm-cloud-architecture/refarch-kc-order-ms) and an integration test validate the pattern [here](https://ibm-cloud-architecture.github.io/refarch-kc/itg-tests/#how-to-proof-the-event-sourcing).

 ## Compendium